eugenia1984/english/glossary.md

 - **To manage** means to be in charge of or control something.
 For example, He manages a small team at work means he is responsible for overseeing the team.

+- **To meet someone's needs** means to fulfill or satisfy what someone requires or wants.
+In a project, this could mean making sure that the work done fits the client's requirements.
+For example, `Our team works hard to meet the client's needs` means the team aims to do what the client wants.
+This phrase is often used in customer service and project management.

 - **To see new faces joining the team**: is often used in a professional or group setting.
 It means that someone is happy or pleased to welcome new members to a group or team.
 New faces is a friendly way to refer to new people or members.

 - **to support** means to provide help or assistance to someone.
 It's about making sure team members have what they need to succeed.